keithel/openscad-build-docker/README.md

 LD_LIBRARY_PATH=$HOME/Qt/5.15.17/gcc_64/lib:$PWD/openscad-build openscad-build/openscad
 ```

+### From the container side via an interactive container

 Alternatively, you can run it from within the container.
 To do so, you need to
-run one auth command on your host, and specify a number of additional options on
+run one auth command on your host, specify a number of additional options on
-the `docker run` command line:
+the `docker run` command line, and have the container be interactive (so you
+have a shell that can launch openscad):

+#### Launch container with specific args for running gui apps

-Run this on your host:
+Run this command on your host first to authorize showing x apps from docker containers:
 ```
 xhost -local:docker
 ```